nventive/Chinook.DynamicMvvm/src/DynamicMvvm.Abstractions/ViewModel/IViewModel.md

 There are multiple ways to create a `IDynamicCommand` from a `IViewModel`.

-When disposed, the `IViewModel` will dispose all commands attached to it causing their cancellation.
+When disposed, the `IViewModel` will dispose all commands attached to it, causing their cancellation.

 [Refer to this documention for more information on IDynamicCommand](../Command/IDynamicCommand.md).